dalehille/khist/README.md

 ### Prerequisites

-npm and nodejs if yuo want to run the web interface
+npm and nodejs if you want to run the web interface

 ## Why